BriSCA F1 National Series

-During this period, the NS was based on the points scored over 35 meetings (30 in 2005) throughout the year which were designated "National Series rounds".
+During this period, the National Series (NS) was based on the points scored over 35 meetings (30 in 2005) throughout the year which were designated "National Series" rounds.
 Each driver's points total for the year was calculated after taking account of the following:

-- Each driver could count their 30 best scores - any drivers competing in more than 30 meeting could therefore drop their lowest scores.
+- Each driver could count their 30 best scores - any drivers competing in more than 30 meetings would therefore drop their lowest scores.
 In 2005 only, each driver could drop their two lowest scores on each surface.

 - Each driver had a 'joker' for each surface (tarmac and shale) which would allow them to score double points at one meeting of their choice on each surface, excluding the Finale meeting.
-Jokers were traditionally used towards the end of the season but recently the main contenders tended to play one of their jokers at their respective World Championship Semi-final meetings because semi final races are raced as heats in the meeting, but score points as finals.
+Jokers were traditionally used towards the end of the season but latterly the main contenders tended to play one of their jokers at their respective World Championship Semi-final meetings - because Semi final races are raced as heats in the meeting, but score points as Finals.

 National Series Shootout 2009

-The 2009 season brought a further twist to the National Series format, aimed again at opening up the competition for the silver roof, but also to create a new post world final competition to maintain both driver and spectator support in the traditionally quieter period between the WF and the end of the season.
+The 2009 season brought a further twist to the National Series format, aimed again at opening up the competition for the Silver roof, but also to create a new late-season competition to maintain both driver and spectator support in the traditionally quieter period between the September World Final and the end of the season.

 Once again, 35 meetings from the fixture list were designated as National Series rounds.
 However, the first 25 of these were effectively qualification rounds for the final stage of the competition, with only the top 10 points scorers after round 25 being eligible to go through into the final 10 round Shootout.
 Jokers could still be played during the first 25 rounds only, although many didn't feel a need to do so, having either secured a place in the top ten, or having accepted that they were never going to make the top ten.

-Once again, and predictably, the same three players dominated the shootout, with Stuart Smith Jnr taking the title after some epic battles along the way.
-In terms of delivering end of season excitement, the format was an overwhelming success, although many observers still question whether the silver roof should be the reward for what is effectively a 10 round competition.
+Once again, and predictably, the same three players dominated the shootout, with Stuart Smith Jnr taking the 2009 title after some epic battles along the way.
+In terms of delivering end of season excitement, the format was an overwhelming success, although many observers still questioned whether the Silver roof should be the reward for what is effectively a 10 round competition.

-The shootout format continues for 2010 - albeit apparently, and confusingly, renamed* with a number of minor, but welcome, modifications, as follows;
+The Shootout format continued for 2010 - albeit apparently, and confusingly, renamed* and with a number of minor, but welcome, modifications, as follows:

-- No designated qualification rounds - all meetings up until Buxton 1st August are counted, thus removing the infamous 'nothing meetings' from the early season calendar
+- No designated qualification rounds - all meetings up until a mid-season cut off were counted, thus removing the infamous nothing meetings from the early season calendar.

 - No jokers